Co-Chair, Financial Services LitigationCo-Chair, Trial Practiceemail

-Some law firms pair clients with lawyers who practice inside specialty areas but do not have experience trying cases.
-Other firms have trial lawyers who know nothing about your business.
-Manatt embodies the best qualities of agile litigation boutiques and full-service law firms.
-Our approach is different, it’s efficient, and it works.
-We pair our clients with a team of trial lawyers who know what it takes to win in the courtroom and Manatt lawyers who have extensive experience in your business.
-Other firms claim "access" to these widely respected industry thought leaders, but Manatt has them.
+Some law firms pair clients with litigators who practice inside specialty areas but do not have experience trying cases.
+Other firms have trial lawyers who know nothing about a client’s business.
+Manatt combines the two.
+Embodying the best qualities of an agile litigation boutique and a full-service law firms, our litigation teams pair lawyers who know what it takes to win in the courtroom with lawyers who have an understanding of the client’s industry.
+Other firms claim access to industry thought leaders, but Manatt truly has them.

 Visto Corp. v.
-Seven Networks, Inc.We represented Visto Corporation (now Good Technology) in a patent infringement action in the Eastern District of Texas brought by Seven Networks, the provider of Sprint Business Connection software and Cingular Xpress Mail software.
-After a jury verdict of willful infringement in favor of Visto, the court doubled damages, awarded attorneys’ fees, and entered a stayed injunction.
+Seven Networks Inc.We represented Visto Corp. (now Good Technology) in a patent infringement action in the Eastern District of Texas brought by Seven Networks, the provider of Sprint Business Connection software and Cingular Xpress Mail software.
+After a jury verdict of willful infringement in favor of Visto, the court doubled damages, awarded attorneys’ fees and entered a stayed injunction.
 The case subsequently settled on very favorable terms for our client.

 Elgin Baylor v.
-L.A Clippers Basketball ClubAfter resigning as the Clippers’ general manager and executive vice president in 2008, Elgin Baylor sued the team, its owner, and its president for unlawful termination, discrimination, and harassment based on his age.
-Also claiming racial discrimination and harassment by the team, Baylor and his lawyers sought millions of dollars for alleged economic, mental distress, and punitive damages.
+Los Angeles Clippers Basketball ClubAfter resigning as the Clippers’ general manager and executive vice president in 2008, Elgin Baylor sued the team, its owner, and its president for unlawful termination, discrimination and harassment based on his age, and racial discrimination and harassment.
+Baylor and his lawyers sought millions of dollars for economic damages, non-economic damages for mental distress and punitive damages.

 Refusing to settle and willing to take the lawsuit all the way to trial, the Clippers hired us to mount an aggressive defense.
-Just one day before the trial was set to begin, the Court granted several of our pivotal evidentiary motions that paralyzed Baylor’s race claims, leading Baylor to dismiss them with prejudice.
+Just one day before the trial was set to begin, the court granted several of our pivotal evidentiary motions that paralyzed Baylor’s race claims, leading Baylor to dismiss them with prejudice.
 Our team was then able to quickly revise its strategy to focus on unraveling Baylor’s age claims at trial.
-By a unanimous 12-0 vote, the jury determined that none of Baylor’s claims had merit, and fully exonerated the Clippers, owner Donald T. Sterling, and president Andy Roeser.
+By a unanimous 12-0 vote, the jury determined that none of Baylor’s claims had merit and fully exonerated the Clippers; its owner, Donald T. Sterling; and its president, Andy Roeser.

 Harris v.
-CashCallThe plaintiff in this case, who had been terminated as part of a reduction in force, brought a seven-count action against our client CashCall, Inc., and her former supervisor, alleging pregnancy discrimination, failure to accommodate, interference with her pregnancy leave rights, and wrongful termination.
-The case proceeded to a jury trial, but the plaintiff later waived a jury in favor of a bench trial, where a verdict was rendered in favor of our clients on all causes of action following intensive post-trial briefing and argument.
+CashCallThe plaintiff in this case, who had been terminated as part of a reduction in force, brought a seven-count action against our client, CashCall Inc., and her former supervisor, alleging pregnancy discrimination, failure to accommodate, interference with her pregnancy leave rights and wrongful termination, among other claims.
+The case proceeded to a jury trial, but the plaintiff later waived a jury in favor of a bench trial, where a verdict was rendered in favor of our client on all causes of action, following intensive posttrial briefing and argument.